-Thermally Broken Entrances
+Transcend Thermally Broken Entrances

 Until now, thermally broken doors have only been available using limited extruded aluminum profiles.

-Dawson thermal entrances do not have any visible seams on the door or frame’s face, making our product the only one in the industry offering this option.
+Transcend thermal entrances do not have any visible seams on the door or frame’s face, making our product the only one in the industry offering this option.

-Dawson Thermal Performance
+Transcend Thermal Performance

-Figure 1 shows a comparison between a Dawson thermally broken door top rail and a traditional Dawson non-thermally broken top rail.
+Figure 1 shows a comparison between a Transcend thermally broken door top rail and a traditional Dawson non-thermally broken top rail.
 The U-Value listed under each image represents the entire door system calculated using the respective construction methods.

-The door on the left side, without the thermal break, has a calculated U-value of .8, which does not meet the current industry standard U-value of .77.
-The thermally broken door on the right side has a calculated U-value of .47, which far exceeds all current energy requirements.
+The door on the left side, without the thermal break, has a calculated U-value of .80, which does not meet the current industry standard U-value of .77.
+The thermally broken door on the right side has a calculated U-value of .40, which far exceeds all current energy requirements.

 The coefficient of heat transfer (U-value) was calculated by Dawson engineers using a simulation performed according to the NFRC 100 procedure and the ISO 15099 standard.
 THERM version 7.7.10 and WINDOW version 7.7.10 software developed by the Lawrence Berkley National Laboratory were used to perform all calculations.

 The calculations are based on NFRC 100 standards with an exterior air temperature of -.4° F, an interior ambient temperature of 69.8° F, and an exterior wind velocity of 12.3 mph.
-Calculation reports are available upon request for our standard entrances (pairs of doors with immediate frame or single door with an immediate frame).
+Calculation reports are available upon request for our standard entrances (pairs of doors with an immediate frame or single door with an immediate frame).